Qlerdev/Qlerdev.github.io/xmas_hny_card.md

 [ENCODE](https://stylesuxx.github.io/steganography/) by **Steganography**

 ---
-[TO](https://6530200339.github.io) (Panupong Thongcherd) and all of my friends that i've met.
+To : [Panupong Thongcherd](https://6530200339.github.io) (Panupong Thongcherd) and all of my friends that i've met.

-Sent by PUNNAKAN PUNSIRI 6530200703
+Sent : PUNNAKAN PUNSIRI 6530200703